forus-labs/cauldron/sugar/README.md

 [![Pub Dev](https://img.shields.io/pub/v/sugar)](https://pub.dev/packages/sugar)
 [![Documentation](https://img.shields.io/badge/documentation-latest-brightgreen.svg)](https://pub.dev/documentation/sugar/latest/)

+Programming's all about expressing ideas.
+However, we feel that Dart doesn't provide us with foundations to do so, hence, we created Sugar.
 Sugar doesn't hold some grandiose vision to radically changes programming.
 It just contains utilities that improve our quality of life.

 **Please view the [stable brunch](https://github.com/forus-labs/cauldron/tree/stable/sugar/) for a production version.**